Dear Parents and Guardians,

 These are not intended to be an extra thing to worry about, so please don’t feel you have to write lots.
 It is a nice way of linking home and school, developing confidence, and writing for a purpose.
 The children all enjoy sharing their experiences with the class and this also helps to further develop their confidence in speaking and listening.

-Please send these in as soon as you can and I will return them with feedback.
+These will be coming home from Friday.
 I look forward to finding out all the exciting things you enjoyed over the festive season.

 We will continue to use our Outdoor Area as much as possible.
-Please make sure your child is prepared for all weathers – named waterproofs should be kept on your child’s peg to enable them to fully enjoy their time outdoors.
+Please make sure your child is prepared for all weathers.
+We have waterproofs for children to use but please also send in coats (with sleeves) every day to enable them to fully enjoy their time outdoors.

 It’s that time of year when coughs and colds are around.
-Please can everyone bring in a box of tissues.
+Please can everyone bring in a box of tissues, thank you.

 If you have any questions at all, feel free to ask – the best time is at the end of the school day.